 In June, I travelled on a group tour for the first time, Intrepid’s Kruger and Coast trip.
-I must admit that I was sceptical about whether I needed to travel on a group tour.
-I was worried about how much free time I’d get, having to spend 9 days with the same people, and concerned that instead of getting under the skin of a country; I’d just have to look at it through the truck windows.
+I must admit that I was skeptical about whether I needed to travel on a group tour.
+I was worried about how much free time I’d get, having to spend nine days with the same people, and concerned that instead of getting under the skin of a country; I’d just have to look at it through the truck windows.

 1. Getting around

 One of the official languages in South Africa is English, which definitely helps when travelling alone.
 However, public transport in South Africa is at best unreliable, sometimes non-existent, and at worst, quite dangerous.
 Even disregarding the safety concerns, it’s the huge distances that you’ll need to travel which can make travelling around Southern Africa arduous as an independent traveller.

 The roads can be very poor, and our group visited some really off-track destinations – like the idyllic Mozambican beach camp nestled against the India Ocean – which, travelling on my own, I would never have even heard of, let alone have gotten to.

 Life in Southern African is pretty cheap; eating out, drinking, and fun activities – think bungy jumping, white-water rafting and Great White Shark cage-diving – are all much cheaper than at home.
 But hiring a car as an independent traveller is definitely not cheap, and the cost of catching taxis alone soon adds up.
 In fact, the initial reason why I chose to go on a group tour was because it was the most cost effective way of getting around this hugely beautiful, but hugely huge, country.